Improved Pseudorandom Codes from Permuted Puzzles

-Therefore, we would ideally like to ensure robustness even when the attacker has \emph{full knowledge of the watermarking key}.
-Such a guarantee, which we call ``strongly-adaptive robustness'' and which corresponds to the worst-case error model typically considered in coding theory, remained open even for robustness to substitution errors prior to this work.
+Therefore, we would ideally like to ensure robustness even when the attacker has \emph{full knowledge of the watermarking key}.\footnote{An astute reader may be concerned that an attacker that recovers the detection key may also be able to embed watermarks in any content of their choice.
+Prior works have constructed watermarks that are unforgeable even by an adversary that knows the detection key~\cite{CG24,DBLP:journals/cic/FairozeGJMMW24,lin2026unforgeable}.} Such a guarantee, which we call ``strongly-adaptive robustness'' and which corresponds to the worst-case error model typically considered in coding theory, remained open even for robustness to substitution errors prior to this work.
 This is not merely an academic goal but has important implications for how watermarking schemes can be deployed, since it would allow anyone to verify a watermark rather than just one trusted party, without compromising robustness.